lieuzhenghong/touchmax/README.md

     sudo node app.js
     ifconfig

-Then use your phone to go to the address shown in `inet`: `192.168.43.44:5000/volume_control.html` for example.
+Then use your phone to go to the address shown in `inet` and the correct pane: `192.168.43.44:5000/panes/volume_control/` for example.

 ## API